devrelcollective/getting-started/CodeOfConduct.md

 Harassment includes, but is not limited to: harmful or prejudicial verbal or written comments related to gender identity, sexual orientation, disability, ethnicity, religion, age, physical appearance, body size, race, or similar personal characteristics; inappropriate use of nudity, sexual images, and/or sexually explicit language in public spaces; threats of physical or non-physical harm; deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact; and unwelcome sexual attention.

+Any member of a hate organization, or supporter of such, is not welcome.

 # Acceptable Content
 The DevRel Collective administrators reserve the right to make judgement calls about what is and isn't appropriate in published content.
 These are guidelines to help you be successful in our community.